dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 During development, a Blazor Server app usually sends the full details of exceptions to the browser's console to aid in debugging.
 In production, detailed errors aren't sent to clients, but an exception's full details are logged on the server.

 You must decide which incidents to log and the level of severity of logged incidents.
 Hostile users might be able to trigger errors deliberately.
 For example, don't log an incident from an error where an unknown `ProductId` is supplied in the URL of a component that displays product details.
-Not all errors should be treated as high-severity incidents for logging.
+Not all errors should be treated as incidents for logging.

 For more information, see the following articles:

 * <xref:blazor/fundamentals/logging>
-* <xref:fundamentals/error-handling>
+* <xref:fundamentals/error-handling>&dagger;

+&dagger;Applies to server-side ASP.NET Core apps that are web API backend apps for Blazor apps.

 ## Places where errors may occur